MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-waterfall.md

 ]);
 ```

-This achieves the same basic behavior as before but calls a child dialog to prompt for the user's name.
-This is a useful way of partitioning the conversation if you had multiple profile fields that you wanted to populate.
+All waterfalls contain a phantom last step which automatically returns the result from the final step.

-Because all waterfalls contain a phantom last step which automatically returns the result from the last step, you could simplify the previous example by removing the call to `session.endDialogWithResult()`.
+The previous example can be simplified by removing the call to `session.endDialogWithResult()`.

 ```javascript
 bot.dialog('/', [